 Insights on IATA’s NDC and One Order Standards

-The International Air Transport Association (IATA) has been operating since 1945 and has helped many businesses and individuals understand the benefits that aviation brings to national and global economies.
+The International Air Transport Association (IATA) has been operating since 1945 and has helped many businesses and individuals understand the benefits that airline brings to national and global economies.
 IATA has helped decision-makers understand how air transport works, and importantly, have been strongly advocating for the interests of airlines around the world.
-Whether its challenging unreasonable regulations, holding government officials accountable for their actions or rallying for sensible rules, the IATA works tirelessly with the aviation industry’s best intentions at heart.
+Whether its challenging unreasonable regulations, holding government officials accountable for their actions or rallying for sensible rules, the IATA works tirelessly with the airline industry’s best intentions at heart.

 IATA has recently developed new global commercial standards, NDC and One Order.
-The aviation industry is built upon the standards of the IATA, so understanding how these standards will simplify existing processes and increase convenience for passengers is essential.
+The airline industry is built upon the standards of the IATA, so understanding how these standards will simplify existing processes and increase convenience for passengers is essential.

 Let’s take a look at the new standards…

 In short, NDC is a new messaging protocol based on an XML system.
 NDC, or New Distribution Capacity, will change the way air products are sold to corporations, holiday makers and business travelers.
 The new standard will create a more transparent shopping experience as it will address the current distribution limitations in the airline industry.

 The NDC programme will improve communications between airlines and travel agents as it has been created for and by the travel industry.
 Everyone from online travel agents to corporate buyers will contribute to upholding the NDC standard as a collaborative approach is essential to ensure the supporting schemas are functional.
 This will ensure the programme can be used regardless of location, target market and commercial policies.
 The NDC standard is welcomed to be used by any third party, IT company or non-IATA member.
 If companies and individuals successfully comply with the standard, a more transparent shopping experience will be created and maintained.